-CIVIC ASSOCIATION MEETING – Wednesday, June 28, 6:30 PM, Port Tampa City Library, 4902 W. Commerce Street, 2nd floor Yeats meeting room.
+CIVIC ASSOCIATION MEETING – Wednesday, August 23, 6:30 PM, Port Tampa City Library, 4902 W. Commerce Street, 2nd floor Yeats meeting room.
 Please plan to arrive early as the meeting needs to start promptly at 6:30 PM and end by 7:30 PM.
+Discussion topics: City Council approval of rezoning for Lennar Homes planned development, TPD report, and community issues.
+All are welcome; if you want to qualify for voting privileges, annual dues for calendar year 2017 are $12.00 per person.

 CAPT – Civic Association of Port Tampa City, Inc. was founded through the efforts of the Port Tampa Centennial in 1993 and incorporated in 1995.
 The community association is a group of caring neighbors sharing and listening to issues affecting the neighborhood.
 We are volunteers dedicated to the Port Tampa community and the concerns of our neighbors.
 The association serves as a point of contact with the city of Tampa and Hillsborough County for community issues.
 CAPT is a member of THAN (Tampa Homeowners, Association of Neighborhoods) and registered with the city of Tampa: https://apps.tampagov.net/community_webapp/data/registry.aspx.
 For information on city of Tampa departments and Community Partnerships links: www.tampagov.net/neighborhoods